 Better yet, you could even cook them halfway through and then pack them into the freezer so you can defrost and finish off as needed.
 These also make an awesome new-mom dish and are a good packed dinner for nights in the field.
 Lasagna only gets better as it sits in the hot car waiting to be consumed, and if there's even a minute downtime, tell me this isn't better than an MRE.

 2. Crockpot Mongolian Beef

 Oh, what?
 You're calling Bon Appetit magazine to recommend me for their next Super Impressive Actual People Cooking Awards?** Oh, silly, I've already been nominated.

-Well, technically, it would be Once a Month Mom we'd have to nominate, but still.
+Well, technically, it would be Once a Month Mom who owns Once a Month Meals that we'd have to nominate, but still.
 If you haven't spent some time on her site yet, get over there.
 She does these brilliant freezer days where, for one whole day, she cooks up a storm and stocks her freezer with enough food to be the basics of breakfasts, lunches, and dinners for an entire month.
 While I'm not even sure there's that much room in my freezer (what?
 Ben and Jerry enjoy having a large selection in my home!), I have to admire the go-get-'em here.

 Anything that involves pre-made pizza dough popped right out of the can is a winner in my book any time of year, but making it look impressive taboot?
 Super back-to-school win.
 And this extra-large calzone not only looks tasty, it wins family dinner points for being a great place to hide vegetables.
 Oh, you found a broccoli in there?
 Oh, isn't it delicious in all this yummy Italian goodness?
 Eat it.
 Now.
 Five minutes to get ready, 25 minutes to bake, ta-da!
 Dinner.